 Database Name

-The name of the Data Lake Formation (DLF) database in which the OSS data you want to import resides.
+The name of the Data Lake Formation (DLF) database that contains the OSS data to import.

 Table Name

-The name of the OSS table from which you want to import data.
+The name of the OSS table to import.

 Database Name

-The name of the destination Hologres database to which you want to import data.
+The name of the destination database in Hologres.

 Schema Name

 The default value is public.
-You can select another schema on which you have permissions from the drop-down list.
+You can select another schema for which you have permissions from the drop-down list.

 Table Name

-The name of the Hologres internal table that you want to create.
+The name of the new Hologres internal table.

-If a Hologres internal table that has the same name already exists, the following rules apply:
+If an internal table with the same name already exists:

-Partitioned table: The system creates a child partitioned table based on the partition key value and inserts data to the child partitioned table.
-The existing table and data are not deleted.
-If the schema of the DLF table is different from the schema of the existing internal table, an error is reported.
+For a partitioned table: The original table and its data are not deleted.
+A new child partition table is created based on the partition value, and data is inserted into it.
+If the schema of the DLF table is different from the existing internal table, an error occurs.

 Destination Table Description